meetric1/sdk_screenspace_shaders/README.md

 [Shadertoy](https://www.shadertoy.com/) is a good website to look for inspiration or see how things are done.
 Note that these are written in GLSL, a similar language to HLSL with some differences (see below).

 The screenspace pixel shader provided by the engine comes with support for up to 4 textures and 16 customizable float constants.
 The textures and constants can be modified dynamically in the VMT (see template.vmt), especially with material proxies.

+To allow the shader to work on anything that isn't a screen overlay, the `$x360appchooser 1` variable must be set (enables vertex transformations, the template sets this to 1 by default).
+Unfortunately, in L4D2 and Portal 2 this variable does not exist, therefore vertices are not transformed by the view projection matrix.
+This could be workarounded by defining a custom vertex shader (not researched yet).

 ### Porting GLSL to HLSL